coffebar/neovim-project/README.md

 ## Usage

 1. Set patterns in the [configuration](#%EF%B8%8F-configuration) to discover your projects.
 2. Use [commands](#commands) to open your project.
-Or open nvim in the project directory.
+Or open Neovim in the project directory.
 Both methods will create a session.
 3. Open files inside the project and work.
-4. The session will be saved before closing nvim or switching to another project.
+4. The session will be saved before closing Neovim or switching to another project via [commands](#commands).
-5. Open nvim in any non-project directory and the latest session will be loaded.
+5. Open Neovim in any non-project directory and the latest session will be loaded.

 ## 📦 Installation